arclabs561/ai-visual-test/CONTRIBUTING.md

-# Contributing to @visual-ai/validate
+# Contributing

-Thank you for your interest in contributing!
+Thanks for contributing to ai-browser-test!

 ## Development Setup